mitchhentges/json-parse/README.md

 # Json Parse

 A tool to quickly parse JSON into Java maps and lists.
-Goes in a pass, so should be `O(n)`.
+Goes in a single pass, so should be `O(n)`.
 However, FasterXML's `jackson` still kicks it around.
 If a heavyweight library needs to be avoided, then this is a good solution